 Shira had closed her eyes, but I knew she wasn’t asleep.
 “Shhh.
 I’ll tell you later.
 Let’s get to Jacob’s first.”

 As Daniel led us through Jerusalem, I tried to shield my eyes.
 Corpses littered the city.
 Those few who were alive walked aimlessly in circles.
 Frozen cars sat motionless on the roads, now probably driven by dead people.
 I had never seen such carnage.
 How long would it take Israel to recover?

 Why God?
 I remembered what Jesus said when he lamented over Zion.
 “Jerusalem, Jerusalem, you who kill the prophets and stone those sent to you, how often I have longed to gather your children together, as a hen gathers her chicks under her wings, and you were not willing.”

 The almost full moon rose higher into the sky.
-Soon the walls of the Old City became visible as flames offered a brief reprieve from the darkness.
+As we approached the Old City, intermittent flames offered a brief reprieve from the darkness.
 The ancient bulwark was a stark reminder Jerusalem would survive because God willed it.

 My excitement at making wedding plans evaporated as I thought about what lay ahead.
 I wanted to run, but I was too tired.
 Shira must have fallen asleep in my arms because she was like dead weight.

 “Can you carry her?”
 I managed to hand her to Daniel without waking her.
 How could I broach with Daniel what the dog said?